skovhus/eslint-to-oxlint/README.md

 # eslint-to-oxlint

-Some hacky vibe-coded tools to help migrate from ESLint (8) to Oxlint.
+Some hacky vibe-coded tools to help migrate from ESLint 8 to Oxlint.
+You might want to just upgrade to ESLint 9+ and explore https://github.com/oxc-project/oxlint-migrate

 ## Usage